jaspector

 A permit is required to erect, construct, enlarge, alter, repair, move, improve, convert, or demolish any building or structure.
 Each structure requires its own separate permit.
 New construction, major improvements, additions, accessory buildings, pools, hot tubs, pergolas, decks, porches, roofs, siding, windows, and doors all require permits.

+Not all construction work requires a permit in Leavenworth, KS.
 The following work is generally exempt: Single-story detached storage sheds under 120 square feet; Retaining walls not exceeding 4 feet in height; Private driveways and sidewalks under 30 inches above grade; Interior finishing work (painting, tiling, carpeting); Window awnings projecting less than 54 inches; Above-ground pools under 24 inches deep.
 Note: Separate electrical, mechanical, or plumbing permits may still be required for some of the above.
+When in doubt, confirm with the local building department before starting work.